 1.2.
 The scope of this paper.
-As the polynomial optimization problem (1.1) is NP-hard, several authors, in particular Lasserre [65-67], Nesterov [95], Parrilo [103, 104], Parrilo and Sturmfels [107], Shor [138-141], have proposed to approximate the problem (1.1) by a hierarchy of convex (in fact, semidefinite) relaxations.
+As the polynomial optimization problem (1.1) is NP-hard, several authors, in particular Lasserre [78, 79, 80], Nesterov [112], Parrilo [121, 122], Parrilo and Sturmfels [125], Shor [155, 156, 157, 158], have proposed to approximate the problem (1.1) by a hierarchy of convex (in fact, semidefinite) relaxations.
 Such relaxations can be constructed using representations of nonnegative polynomials as sums of squares of polynomials and the dual theory of moments.
-The paradigm underlying this approach is that, while testing whether a polynomial is nonnegative is a hard problem, testing whether a polynomial is a sum of squares of polynomials can be formulated as a semidefinite problem.
+The paradigm underlying this approach is that, while testing whether a polynomial is nonnegative is a hard problem, testing whether a polynomial is a sum of squares of polynomials can be formulated as a semidefinite programming problem.
 Now, efficient algorithms exist for solving semidefinite programs (to any arbitrary precision).
 Thus approximations for the infimum of p over a semialgebraic set K can be computed efficiently.
 Moreover, under some assumptions on the set K, asymptotic (sometimes even finite) convergence to p^{\min} can be proved and one may be able to compute global minimizers of p over K. For these tasks the interplay between positive polynomials and sums of squares of polynomials on the one hand, and the dual objects, moment sequences and matrices on the other hand, plays a significant role.
 The above is a rough sketch of the theme of this survey paper.
 Our objective is to introduce the main theoretical tools and results needed for proving the various properties of the approximation scheme, in particular about convergence and extraction of global minimizers.
 Whenever possible we try to provide detailed proofs and background.

 The link between positive (nonnegative) polynomials and sums of squares of polynomials is a classic question which goes back to work of Hilbert at the end of the nineteenth century.
-As Hilbert himself already realized not every nonnegative polynomial can be written as a sum of squares; he in fact characterized the cases when this happens (cf. Theorem 3.4).
+As Hilbert himself already realized not every nonnegative polynomial can be written as a sum of squares of polynomials; he in fact characterized the cases when this happens (cf. Theorem 3.4).
 This was the motivation for Hilbert's 17th problem, posed in 1900 at the International Congress of Mathematicians in Paris, asking whether every nonnegative polynomial can be written as a sum of squares of rational functions.
 This was later in 1927 answered in the affirmative by E. Artin whose work lay the foundations for the field of real algebraic geometry.
 Some of the milestone results include the Real Nullstellensatz which is the real analogue of Hilbert's Nullstellensatz for the complex field, the Positivstellensatz and its refinements by Schmüdgen and by Putinar, which are most relevant to our optimization problem.
-We will present a brief exposition on this topic in Section 3 where, besides some simple basic results about positive polynomials and sums of squares, we present a proof for Putinar's Positivstellensatz.
+We will present a brief exposition on this topic in Section 3.